victorchall/EveryDream2trainer/doc/TWEAKING.md

     --sample_steps 300 ^

 Keep in mind if you drastically change your batch_size, the frequency (in time between samples) of samples will change.
 Going from batch size 2 to batch size 10 may reduce how fast steps process, so you may want to reduce sample_steps to compensate.

+## __Gradient checkpointing__

+This is mostly useful to reduce VRAM for smaller GPUs, and together with AdamW 8 bit and AMP mode can enable <12GB GPU training.

+Gradient checkpointing can also offer a higher batch size and/or higher resolution within whatever VRAM you have, so it may be useful even on a 24GB+ GPU if you specifically want to run a very large batch size.
+The other option is using gradient accumulation instead.

+    --gradient_checkpointing ^

+While gradient checkpointing reduces performance, the ability to run a higher batch size brings performance back fairly close to without it.

+You may NOT want to use a batch size as large as 13-14+ on your 24GB+ GPU even if possible, or you may find you need to tweak learning rate all over again to find the right balance.
+Generally I would not turn it on for a 24GB GPU training at <640 resolution.

+This probably IS a good idea for training at higher resolutions and allows >768 training on 24GB GPUs.
+Balancing this toggle, resolution, and batch_size will take a few quick experiments to see what you can run safely.